vation-ca/p2protos/README.md

 * [Prototype of example consultation](https://vation-ca.github.io/p2protos/p2form-1-en.html)

-# Decisions under way
+# Proposed policy decisions

 * [Commenter names - to hide or not to hide](Decisions_names.md)
 * [Commenter emails - to verify or not to verify](Decisions_emails.md)
-* Displaying submissions - at end of consultation period or as as soon as moderated
+* Display submissions - at end of consultation period, not when submitted
-* Public display of submissions - by submission and by section, or just by submission
+* Public display of submissions - by submission and by text section, or just by submission
+* Accepting submissions - online only or as parallel process but no matter what, all are displayed online.